-The Company, its subsidiaries and their employees have jointly established a provident fund.
-The fund is monthly contributed by employees and by the Company and its subsidiaries.
-The fund's assets are held in a separate trust fund and the Company's and its subsidiaries' contributions are recognized as expenses when incurred.
+The Group and its employees have jointly established a provident fund.
+The fund is monthly contributed by employees and by the Group.
+The fund's assets are held in a separate trust fund and the Group's contributions are recognised as expenses when incurred.